Worship at Strontian Church – 11am

-A follow up Open Day at the Church on Saturday 25th September 12noon to 4pm will give an opportunity for you to see round the building, see what’s going on around the Church, and to become involved in future planning and fundraising, and to have a cuppa and meet up with others…
+A follow up Open Day at the Church took place on Saturday 25th September 12noon to 4pm and gave an opportunity for around 40 visitors to see round the building, see what’s going on around the Church, and to become involved in future planning and fundraising, and to have a cuppa and meet up with others…

 (face coverings are still required to be worn inside the building except when seated in an area designated for serving tea and coffee)

 These have been difficult months for all during the Covid-19 restrictions.
 Around the Churches we have been able to move worship and other activities online and have been encouraged to welcome some new faces.
 Worship onsite resumes now at times listed elsewhere in this publication, within continuing restrictions.
 In all aspects of life, the pandemic has brought into sharp focus some of the change needed as we journey into an ever changing future.
 At the Church’s recent General Assembly, radical plans to rationalise the number of ministries, and to take a realistic look at the buildings requirement were approved and now the new Presbytery Mission plans are being worked on.
 Locally, elders in the congregations will be engaging in conversations with Presbytery colleagues.